nathanstaines/nathanstaines.github.com/_posts/2012-02-21-directional-buttons.md

 css: directional-buttons
 ---

 I've been waiting for an excuse to fine tune an idea I had about creating some directional buttons using just CSS.
-So after seeing the <a href="http://dribbble.com/shots/433299-Simple-light-button/rebounds">Simple light button playoff on dribbble</a>, I decided to get my act together and finally finish it off and in the process, write my first blog post for 2012.
+So after seeing the [Simple light button playoff on dribbble](http://dribbble.com/shots/433299-Simple-light-button/rebounds), I decided to get my act together and finally finish it off and in the process, write my first blog post for 2012.

-These buttons have been made by utilising the CSS <code>:before</code> attribute and <a href="http://modernizr.com/">Modernizr</a> to ensure that browsers that <b>don't</b> support CSS transitions but <b>do</b> support the <code>:before</code> attribute don't break.
+These buttons have been made by utilising the CSS `:before` attribute and [Modernizr](http://modernizr.com/) to ensure that browsers that **don't** support CSS transitions but **do** support the `:before` attribute don't break.
 However, even without Modernizr or JavaScript enabled these buttons will degrade gracefully.

 <div class="panel">
   <h3>The demo</h3>